bkuhlmann/pragmater/README.md

     # frozen_string_literal: true
     # encoding: UTF-8

-With the release of [Ruby 2.3.0](https://www.ruby-lang.org/en/news/2015/12/25/ruby-2-3-0-released), support for frozen strings are now supported via a pragma comment.
-This gems provides an easy way to add pragma comments to single or multiple Ruby source files in order to benefit from improved memory and concurrency performance.
+With [Ruby 2.3.0](https://www.ruby-lang.org/en/news/2015/12/25/ruby-2-3-0-released), frozen strings are supported via a pragma comment.
+This gem provides an easy way to add pragma comments to single or multiple Ruby source files in order to benefit from improved memory and concurrency performance.

 <!-- Tocer[start]: Auto-generated, don't remove. -->